SangeetaGargMDI/EduRise/README.md

 2. **Why** is it likely to drop there?
 3. **What** should we do about it, in simple, local language?

-EduRise directly targets this gap.
+EduRise directly targets this gap ,

 ---